 - It’s permissible to narrate Hadeeth Qudsee by its meaning and it’s Haraam to do such with the Quran.

-- The Quran is words and meanings are from Allah as revelation.
-Hadeeth Qudsee’s Meanings are from Allah, and its wording are from Muhammad (peace and blessings be upon him).
+- The Quran is words and meanings are from Allah as the revelation.
+Hadeeth Qudsee’s Meanings are from Allah, and its wording is from Muhammad (peace and blessings be upon him).
 It’s correct to say its revelation in meaning and in wording.
-And for that reason it’s permissible to narrate and say it by meaning.(end of Abu Yasir’s compilation)
+And for that reason, it’s permissible to narrate and say it by meaning.(end of Abu Yasir’s compilation)